 He caught me looking at the tassels hanging off his belt and took the opportunity to teach me about them and what they meant.
 We had a good discussion about religion and the importance they placed on having reminders of who they were and where they came from.

-Understandably, this client of my father's was incredibly traumatized by this attack.
-Still, it seemed that she had the constant reassurance that for thousands of years, those who went before her went through (and survived) some of the darkest times of human history.
+Understandably, my father's client was traumatized by this attack.
+Still, it seemed that she had the constant reassurance that for thousands of years, those who went before her went through (and survived) some of the darkest part of human history.
 She knew who she was.

 A new iconoclasm